- One Manchester

 We have increased our caretaking and mobile cleaning services which will be conducted seven days a week at all high-rise and independent living schemes.
 This work includes:

-Our Place Coordinators continue to work remotely and carry out external work in the area such as highway inspections, estate inspections and garden inspections.
+18 March 2021 - Our Place Coordinators will work remotely and carry out external work such as highway inspections, estate inspections and garden inspections.

 We’re reviewing all of our schemes individually and assessing what we can maintain without risk to colleagues, customers, partners and the public.

 Where we’re still in the design stage we will carry on with work our colleagues can do from home as far as possible.
 Where we are at a stage of consultation or interaction with the public, we will pause until further notice in line with the government guidelines or move to digital engagement.

 For our schemes where we’re currently on site and involve customer interaction, we will complete any work to ensure we meet health safety and compliance and then pause the works in line with government guidelines.

 18 March 2021 – Work on defects will begin again and customers will be notified if that includes where they live.

 In light of the COVID pandemic, and the restrictions in place, consulting with residents face-to-face isn't possible.
 However, we are committed to keeping the conversation moving forward, and making sure that local people have their say.
 We have created an online engagement website, so people can provide their views, and have begun the consultation on the next phase of the project.